-Some people find that standing up to the voices, choosing when to pay attention to them and when to ignore them, and focusing on voices that are more positive can help them feel more in control.
+Some people find that standing up to the voices, choosing when to pay attention to them and when to ignore them, and focusing on more positive voices can help them feel more in control.
 Talking therapy can help you with this, as it can be difficult on your own.

-Keeping busy can distract you from the voices, help you express yourself and feel more relaxed and allow you to meet new people.
-You could try listening to music or an audiobook, keeping up with hobbies or doing something creative such as writing or painting.
+Keeping busy can distract you from the voices, help you express yourself, feel more relaxed, and allow you to meet new people.
+You could try listening to music or audiobooks, keeping up with hobbies or doing something creative such as writing or painting.

 Sharing your experiences

-There can be a stigma around hearing voices which can make it hard to talk about them, even to friends or family.
+There can be a stigma around hearing voices, making it hard to talk about them, even to friends or family.
 Peer support groups can provide a non-judgemental space where you can feel heard, accepted and less alone.
-Some groups are in person such as the ones listed on the Hearing Voices Network website.
+Some groups are in person, such as the ones listed on the Hearing Voices Network website.
 Others are online, such as the Intervoice forum, Voice Collective forum and Mind’s Side by Side community.

 Looking after yourself

-Though it can be difficult, it is important to look after and be kind to yourself.
+Though it can be difficult, looking after and being kind to yourself is important.
 This can include things like eating a healthy diet, finding ways to stay physically active, managing stress or spending time outdoors.
 It may help to set goals around these activities and to reward yourself for working towards them.

 Further information and resources

-Hearing Voices Network provides information and support for people who hear voices who have other unusual sensory experiences.
+- Hearing Voices Network provides information and support for people who hear voices and have other unusual sensory experiences.